Guild Compliance & Rule Validation Automation: Engineering Audit-Ready Payroll Workflows for Film and Television

 class ComplianceEngine:

-def __init__(self, rules: List[RuleDefinition]):
+def __init__(self, rules: list[RuleDefinition]):

 self.rules = {r.rule_id: r for r in rules}